Curcumin C3 Complex® is the most established, clinically-studied brand of curcumin extract.

 - Lowering the extract’s temperature to turn curcuminoids into solid crystals

 - Isolating the crystals and applying another solvent

 - Isolating the three main curcuminoids – 70-80% curcumin, 15-25% demethoxycurcumin, and 2.5-6.5% bisdemethoxycurcumin

 Curcumin C3 Complex Nutritional Supplement Uses

-Curcumin is one of the most versatile supplement ingredients, and has been used to help with cardiovascular health, diabetes, arthritis, autoimmune disorders, Alzheimer’s, digestive conditions, skin issues, cardiovascular health, and much more.
+Curcumin is one of the most versatile supplement ingredients, and has been used to help with cardiovascular health, diabetes, arthritis, autoimmune disorders, Alzheimer’s, digestive conditions, skin issues, and much more.
 As such, Cucumin C3 Complex can be used in a wide range of supplements, with the most prominent examples being:

 Joint Health Supplements